 Annual accounts

-• From 31 July 2023 to 8 September 2023 any elector in the London Borough of Bexley or journalist (a person who produces for publication journalistic material, whether paid to do so or otherwise) is entitled to inspect the council’s draft 2022/23 accounts published online and to ask to inspect documents that support the figures in the accounts
+• from 11 November 2024 to 20 December 2024 (both days inclusive) any elector in the London Borough of Bexley or journalist (a person who produces for publication journalistic material, whether paid to do so or otherwise) is entitled to inspect the council’s draft 2023/24 accounts published online and to ask to inspect documents that support the figures in the accounts

 Frequently Asked Questions